Home Insurance in Virginia

 • Coverage C pays to repair or replace damaged or stolen personal belongings.

-• And Coverage F pays for guests’ medical expenses, no matter who’s at fault.
+• Coverage F pays for guests’ medical expenses, no matter who’s at fault.

-Homeowners insurance can also help pay to repair or replace your property damaged by 16 covered perils.
-These include fire, lightning, wind, hail, theft, and vandalism, but not flooding or earthquakes, which you’d need to buy added coverage for.
+Virginia home insurance can also help pay to repair or replace your property damaged by 16 covered perils.
+These include fire, lightning, wind, hail, theft, and vandalism, but not flooding or earthquakes, for which you’d need to buy additional coverage.

-If you have a home-based business or work there as a freelancer, most homeowners policies cover business property up to $2,500.
-So, if you own expensive business equipment, you may want to consider either a business property endorsement for your home insurance or a separate business owner’s policy.
+If you have a home-based business or work there as a freelancer, most homeowners’ policies in Virginia cover business property up to $2,500.
+If you own expensive business equipment, you may want to consider either a business property endorsement for your home insurance in Virginia or a separate business owner’s policy.

 If the business you run at home involves children’s daycare, you might need at-home daycare insurance with liability protection in case a child is injured in your care.

-Seven factors affect how much your homeowner’s policy will cost:
+Seven factors affect how much your homeowner’s policy in Virginia will cost:

 • Your home’s construction.
 Antique features and more damage-prone materials increase premiums.